YouTube Employees Share Terrifying Video & Photos From Active Shooter Scene In California

 — ABC News (@ABC) April 3, 2018

 As we previously told you, the city of San Bruno received multiple 911 calls from YouTube headquarters after employees head gunshots within the building, San Bruno City Manager Connie Jackson told CNN.
 Immediately thereafter, the city responded with a “massive police and fire response.”
 And people in San Bruno are being advised to stay away from Cherry Ave & Bay Hill Drive while the situation is being investigated.
+Multiple injured have since been reported.

 This story is developing… more to come.